Why women live longer than men (Part 4 of Your Brain at 100).

 According to the LLFS, women who gave birth to a child after the age of forty have four times greater odds of reaching 100 compared to women who have their last child before the age of forty.

-And women who have their last child after the age of thirty-three years have twice the odds of exceptional longevity compared to women who had their last child before age twenty-nine.
+Women who have their last child after the age of thirty-three years have twice the odds of exceptional longevity compared to women who had their last child before age twenty-nine.

-The age at which you give birth to your first baby matters too.
+The age at which you give birth to your first baby matters, too.

 Time and time again, studies have found women who give birth in their teens experience worse health as they age, and they die younger than women who delay their first pregnancy.
 Socioeconomic status contributes to this statistic.